CinnamonRolls1/daa-project/HOR/README.md

 ## Functions
 `def getAssign(e,time):`
-  returns an existing assignment within `self.A` when an event and time-interval are given as arguments
+  returns an existing assignment within `self.A` correlating to an event and time-interval that are given as arguments

 `def generate_assignment():`
   initializes `self.A` with all possible assignments and their respective scores